enthought/traits/docs/source/traits_user_manual/advanced.rst

 `````````````````````````

 A class declares that it implements one or more interfaces using the
-:func:`~traits.has_traits.implements` function, which has the signature:
+:func:`~traits.api.implements` function, which has the signature:

 .. currentmodule:: traits.has_traits